 Her award-winning evocative songs explore the kaleidoscope of human experience (dreams, longing, forgiveness and healing) and she sings them in a voice that’s been called “powerful,” “comforting,” and “angelic.”

-Equal parts strategist, publicist, marketer, social entrepreneur, nonprofit leader, and writer, Scott has 20 years of experience and a broad perspective promoting ideas, products and services in various culture-shaping (and sometimes suffocating) worlds — advertising, media, interactive design, photography, technology, television and fashion.
+He has a broad perspective working in various culture-shaping (and sometimes suffocating) worlds — advertising, media, interactive design, photography, technology, television and fashion — before applying his corporate skills to social impact

 He’s followed his bliss for years and has used visioning exercises to help bring clarity to his own path and others.

-Some years ago, catalyzed by 9/11 and an ongoing process of spiritual and social awakening, he broke the trance of an increasingly cynical consumer culture and started applying his corporate-honed skills to social impact.
+Some years ago, catalyzed by 9/11 and an ongoing process of spiritual and social awakening, he broke the trance of an increasingly cynical consumer culture and started working towards positive, impactful change.
 He has an insatiable interest in transforming failed systems, in big ideas and the behaviors that drive people, what resonates with them, and how to engage them.
 Basically, he aims to ignite the mind, tickle the emotions, and stir the soul of his fellow humans.

-In his new incarnation, he's worked with innovative nonprofits, foundations, citizen groups, social entrepreneurs and thinkers at the intersection of progressive issues, media, arts and culture, socially responsible business and big ideas.
-He's been involved in various projects and community engagements focused on making the Hudson Valley a more vibrant, sustainable, locally-rooted and human-scale place to live and work.
+He has since worked with dozens of innovative nonprofits, foundations, citizen groups, social entrepreneurs and thinkers at the intersection of intersection of progressive issues, culture & community, media, socially responsible business and big ideas.
+He's also been involved in various projects and community engagements focused on making the Hudson Valley a more vibrant, sustainable, locally-rooted and human-scale place to live and work.